JosephChenHub/comp5425_assignment2_jpeg_encoder/README.md

 ```
 python3 setup.py build
 ```
-then add the './build/xxx' to your python environment, or install the package vai "python3 setup.py install"
+then add the './build/xxx' to your python environment, or install the package via "python3 setup.py install"

+**TASK** : For python users, you are required to complete functions in `python/jpeg_encoder.py`.

 ## Reference materials: